Peano Arithmetic and $\mu$MALL: Terms and formulas

 \subsection{Propositional connectives of linear logic}

 The eight linear logic connectives for MALL are the following.

 The four binary connectives have type $o\ra o\ra o$, and the four units have type $o$.
-(The use of 0 and 1 as logical connectives is unfortunate for a paper about arithmetic: as we mentioned above, numerals are written in boldface.)
-Formulas involving the set of logical connectives in Section~\ref{ssec:iota} and these propositional connectives are called \mumall formulas, a logic that was first proposed in~\cite{baelde07lpar}. \footnote{This logic was named simply \m{mall} in~\cite{baelde07lpar} but that name is often used to denote the subset of that logic without $=$, $\neq$, $\forall$, and $\exists$: see, for example, \cite{das22fscd,horne23places}.
-As a result, we have renamed this logic here with the addition of the equality sign to stress our interest in the structure of first-order terms.} Many of the proof-theoretic properties of \mumall will be summarized in Section~\ref{sec:proofs}.
+(The use of 0 and 1 as logical connectives is unfortunate for a paper about arithmetic.
+As we mentioned above, numerals are written in boldface.)
+Formulas involving the set of logical connectives in Section~\ref{ssec:iota} and these propositional connectives are called \mumall formulas, a logic that was first proposed in~\cite{baelde07lpar}.
+Many of the proof-theoretic properties of \mumall will be summarized in Section~\ref{sec:proofs}.

 We do not treat negation as a logical connective: when $B$ is a formula, we write $\overline{B}$ to denote the formula resulting from taking the De Morgan dual of $B$.
 We occasionally use the linear implication $B\limp C$ as an abbreviation for $\overline{B}\llpar C$.
 We also use this overline notation when $B$ is the body of a fixed point expression, \ie, when $B$ has the form $\lambda p\lambda\x.
 C$ where $C$ is a formula, $p$ is a first-order predicate variable, and $\x$ is a list of first-order variables, then $\overline{B}$ is $\lambda p\lambda\x. \overline{C}$~\cite[Definition 2.1]{baelde12tocl}.
 For example, if $B$ is \([\lambda p\lambda x. x = z \llplus\exists y. x = \s{\s{y}}\lltens p~y]\) then $\overline{B}$ is \([\lambda p\lambda x. x \neq z \llwith\forall y. x \neq \s{\s{y}}\llpar p~y]\).